Cruise recalls all of its self driving cars to fix their programming – KION546

 The company had been under scrutiny following an incident in early October when one of its cars struck a pedestrian that had just been hit by another.
 The first car threw the pedestrian into path of the Cruise autonomous vehicle.
 After striking the pedestrian, the Cruise AV attempted to pull off to side of the road to avoid causing an obstruction.

 The vehicle evidently did not detect that the injured pedestrian was trapped underneath the vehicle.
 The person, who has not been identified, was critically injured after being dragged slowly across the asphalt for about 20 feet, according to documents related to the incident.
-The person was said to have sustained
+The person was reported to have sustained serious injuries.

-About two days later, Cruise announced it was halting all operations nationwide while it investigated the incident what happened and the company’s own response to it.
+About two days later, Cruise announced it was halting all operations nationwide while it investigated the incident and the company’s own response to it.

 The update will alter the way the car responds after an impact is detected.
 In this case, the vehicle had incorrectly determined that it was struck on the side rather than hitting something in the front, according to a report Cruise filed with NHTSA.
 The report did not detail exactly what the software update changes, only that it “remedies the issue described in this notice.”